Boulmer: Fishing

 Traditional blue fishing cobles are hauled ashore or moored in the water.
 The main catch is crab, lobster and sea salmon.

-Boulmer Volunteer Rescue Service

-Boulmer Volunteer Rescue Service was originally funded by the Duke of Northumberland and was run by the RNLI between 1825 and 1967 when the RNLI decided to withdraw the service.
-Re-established in 1967 when the community decided to buy their own private boat, it is now an independent lifeboat service, but currently only operates during daylight hours, weekends and on bank holidays due to a small crew and limited sea-traffic.

 Filming location

 In the spring and summer of 2004, much of the filming for the ITV comedy-drama series Distant Shores was carried out at various locations along the Northumberland coast.
 Boulmer is featured in many scenes, including "Hildasay" Ferry and various settings depicted both inside and outside the cottages, including the beach and sand dunes, and the nearby countryside where the fictional new doctor's surgery was built.
+In 2021, Boulmer was a location for the ITV crime-drama series Vera.

+Lifeboat

+A lifeboat, provided by the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS), was first stationed here in 1825, managed by the Newcastle Shipwreck Association (NSA).
+In 1853, full control of Boulmer Lifeboat Station passed to the RNIPLS, which then became the Royal National Lifeboat Institution (RNLI) in 1854.